LatTwaeEducation/LTE-Website-Backend/Courses/Data Schema.md

-slug | string | The slug name of the course thumbnail | [Link](../DataSchema#link-object) | Link to Thumbnail Asset featuredImage | [Link](../DataSchema#link-object) | Link to Feature Image Asset timelineHour | int | The number of teaching hours requirements | string[] | Required tools for learning learningPlatforms | string[] | Which platform the lessons will be taught languages | string[] | The language(s) used for the course (Burmese and/or English)
+slug | string | The slug name of the course thumbnail | [Link](../DataSchema#link-object) | Link to Thumbnail Asset featuredImage | [Link](../DataSchema#link-object) | Link to Feature Image Asset timelineHours | int | The number of teaching hours requirements | string[] | Required tools for learning learningPlatforms | string[] | Which platform the lessons will be taught languages | string[] | The language(s) used for the course (Burmese and/or English)